 Natural blondes are hard to come by.
 In fact, only about 2% of the global population is blonde.
 That is in large part because blonde hair originated from a genetic mutation more than 10,000 years ago and is connected to a recessive gene.
 Some false reports have claimed that blondes will be extinct by the 23rd century, but recessive genes don’t just disappear so expect blondes to stick around for many centuries to come.

 Many blondes, the same as their non-blonde counterparts, wonder about ways to avoid hair loss or look for early signs to try and deal with it sooner than later.
-We know that factors like genetics play a role in hair loss, so does being a natural blonde factor into our chances of experiencing hair loss in our future?
+We know that factors like genetics play a role in hair loss, so does being a natural blonde factor into our chances of experiencing balding or hair thinning?

 Why Is Blonde Hair So Thin?